List of Hell Teacher: Jigoku Sensei Nube characters: Oni

-The middle brother of the Oni trio, Zekki (絶鬼), is one of the most cruel and heartless beings that Nūbē and his allies encounter.
+The middle brother of the Oni trio, Zekki is one of the most cruelest and heartless beings that Nūbē and his allies encounter.
 Despite his appearance as a young teenage male, he is an incredibly powerful and dangerous entity who takes pleasure in killing anyone who crosses his path, regardless of age or gender.
 His notable characteristic is his use of musical terms, including a baton, to describe the carnage and destruction he inflicts.

 Zekki arrives in the human world after three years of climbing in search of the man who now possesses his brother, Baki: the exorcist-teacher Nūbē.
 After effortlessly defeating Izuna Hazuki, the Itako girl, he easily overpowers Nūbē, Yukime, and Tamamo in his quest to uncover the hidden 'power' that supposedly sealed Baki in Nūbē's hand.
 Upon realizing that Nūbē did not seal his brother alone, instead relying on Minako's control from within the oni, Zekki decides to no longer hold back.
 The battles between the trio and Zekki intensify, with Nūbē at a disadvantage despite the assistance of a true demon-sealing bracelet.
 Following sacrifices made by Nūbē's students, Yukime and Tamamo, Nūbē voluntarily unseals the oni within his hand, seemingly consumed by Baki.
 However, he retains his human heart and, after defeating Zekki, is revived by the mermaid Hayame.